 - Make a steamer.
 Bring a large kettle of water to a boil.
 Place a metal jam jar lid on the bottom of a 6-quart Dutch oven and put the covered pudding on top of the lid.

-- Steam the pudding.
-Once the water has boiled, pour enough boiling water into the pot to go halfway up the pudding basin.
+- Steam.
+Once the water has boiled, pour enough boiling water into the pot to go halfway up the basin.
 Cover the Dutch oven with its lid and bring the pot to a full boil, then turn the heat down to low and simmer for 4 to 5 hours.
-Check the pudding every hour or so and top up the pot with fresh boiling water to keep the water level halfway up the pudding basin.
+Check every hour or so and top up the pot with fresh boiling water to keep the water level halfway up the basin.

-- Check the pudding.
-The pudding is cooked when it is a dark brown and a skewer inserted into the middle comes out clean.
+- Check.
+It’s cooked when it is a dark brown and a skewer inserted into the middle comes out clean.

 - Reheat.
-Just before serving, steam the pudding for 1 1/2 to 2 hours.
+Just before serving, steam it again for 1 1/2 to 2 hours.
 Turn it out onto the serving plate and peel off the parchment circle.

 - Serve.
-Pour warm brandy over the pudding and ignite it with a long kitchen match for a dramatic presentation of blue flames.
-Once the flames die down, garnish the pudding with a holly sprig and serve with brandy butter.
+Pour warm brandy over the warm pudding and ignite it with a long kitchen match for a dramatic presentation of blue flames.
+Once the flames die down, garnish with a holly sprig and serve with brandy butter.

 - Category: Pudding